anskey2/APS/README.md

 This is a discord bot that automatically reacts to someone's messages!

 To use the bot:
-1. Download latest version from releases
+1. Download code or latest version from releases
 2. Unzip the file
 3. Edit the values in .env
 4. Run the exe (or index.js with nodejs)